Critical mass (sociodynamics): Logic of collective action and common good

 Critical mass and the theories behind it help us to understand aspects of humans as they act and interact in a larger social setting.
 Certain theories, such as Mancur Olson's Logic of Collective Action or Garrett Hardin's Tragedy of the Commons, work to help us understand why humans do or adopt certain things which are beneficial to them, or, more importantly, why they do not.
-Much of this reasoning has to do with individual interests trumping that which is best for the collective whole, which may not be obvious at the time.

 Oliver, Marwell, and Teixeira tackle this subject in relation to critical theory in a 1985 article published in the American Journal of Sociology.
 In their essay, they define that action in service of a public good as "collective action".
-"Collective Action" is beneficial to all, regardless of individual contribution.
-By their definition, then, "critical mass" is the small segment of a societal system that does the work or action required to achieve the common good.
-The "Production Function" is the correlation between resources, or what individuals give in an effort to achieve public good, and the achievement of that good.
-Such function can be decelerating, where there is less utility per unit of resource, and in such a case, resource can taper off.
-On the other hand, the function can be accelerating, where the more resources that are used the bigger the payback.
-"Heterogeneity" is also important to the achievement of a common good.
-Variations (heterogeneity) in the value individuals put on a common good or the effort and resources people give is beneficial, because if certain people stand to gain more, they are willing to give or pay more.

 Gender politics

 Critical mass theory in gender politics and collective political action is defined as the critical number of personnel needed to affect policy and make a change not as the token but as an influential body.
 This number has been placed at 30%, before women are able to make a substantial difference in politics.
 However, other research suggests lower numbers of women working together in legislature can also affect political change.
 Kathleen Bratton goes so far as to say that women, in legislatures where they make up less than 15% of the membership, may actually be encouraged to develop legislative agendas that are distinct from those of their male colleagues.
 Others argue that we should look more closely at parliamentary and electoral systems instead of critical mass.